puppetlabs/puppet-docs/source/pe/3.2/razor_intro.markdown

 Razor's policy-based bare-metal provisioning lets you inventory and manage the lifecycle of your physical machines.
 With Razor, you can automatically discover bare-metal hardware, dynamically configure operating systems and/or hypervisors, and hand nodes off to PE for workload configuration.

-Razor policies use discovered characteristics of the underlying hardware and on user-provided data to make provisioning decisions.
+Razor policies use discovered characteristics of the underlying hardware and user-provided data to make provisioning decisions.

 ####Razor As Tech Preview